ShelvinZhang/DeepEM/README.md

 # DeepEM
 Deep-learning based particle picking program for single particle cryo-EM.
-This version is based on VGG (Very Deep Convolutional Networks), contributed by Yinping Ma.
+This version is based on VGG (Very Deep Convolutional Networks) and originally contributed by Yinping Ma.

 Requirements:
 Python 3